AdamBankz/zefoy-reversed/Generating Payloads/README.md

 # The captcha_encoded key is static and it's name will not change
 ```
-The value for the first key is the plain text of solution submitted.
+1. The value for the first key is the plain text of solution submitted.
 Simple and easy.
+2. The value for the second key is an encoded string.
+3. The value for the third key is a ciphered JSON
+   - This includes `ct`, `iv` and `s`, which is Ciphertext, Initialisation Vector and the Salt.
+   - In order to decode this, you need the logic used to encode it.

+Seeing this, I looked into Zefoy's Javascript. > https://zefoy.com/assets/53fbc84b11a13a7942a850361e5d7b49.js?v=1754384581<br>
+As they used [obfuscator.io](obfuscator.io) to obfuscate their Javascript, it was incredibly easy to make it readable.<br>